 PB&J: A judgment creditor is now permitted to serve a writ of garnishment on a banking corporation by certified mail.
 This helps to simplify the garnishment process and saves costs for the judgment creditor.

-4. Establishes proportional liability for developers by limiting the scope of permissible indemnity agreements, ensuring that responsible parties pay their respective share of any loss to the extent of fault.
+- 4. Establishes proportional liability for developers by limiting the scope of permissible indemnity agreements, ensuring that responsible parties pay their respective share of any loss to the extent of fault.

 PB&J: This new legislation is intended to create a more accelerated and streamlined process for the resolution of construction defect claims that is more efficient, fair, and convenient for the parties.
 It is intended help the contractors to identify and make the repairs to avoid a costly and complex litigation.
 The addition of the attorney fee and expert witness fee provisions will help to prohibit the incurrence of excessive fees.

 House Bill 2687: Amends the Condominium Act, sections 33–1228

 Termination of Condominium